What is the Primary PE and Sports Premium?

 - increased participation in competitive sport

-Click on the links below to read our funding review for the academic year 2021-22.
+Click on the links below to read our funding review for the current academic year.